pygraz/old-django-website/README.md

 compass watch
 ```

-This will compile the stylesheets using Compass and keep the process running so that changes the the .scss files are
+This will compile the stylesheets using Compass and keep the process running so that changes the .scss files are
 automatically compiled into .css files.

 ## Components not included